StockNews.com Begins Coverage on Ashford (NYSEAMERICAN:AINC)

-StockNews.com assumed coverage on shares of Ashford (NYSEAMERICAN:AINC – Get Rating) in a research report sent to investors on Sunday morning.
-The firm issued a buy rating on the financial services provider’s stock.
+StockNews.com began coverage on shares of Ashford (NYSEAMERICAN:AINC – Get Rating) in a research note published on Wednesday morning.
+The brokerage issued a buy rating on the financial services provider’s stock.

 Ashford Company Profile